Frequently Asked Questions

 The recommended program duration depends on the age of the audience and whether the program includes related activities such as a nature hike or owl pellet dissection.
 Programs without related activities are generally limited to between 30 minutes and 1 hour.
 We can recommend a duration once we know the age of the audience.

-We have approximately 20 non-releasable birds of prey that are part of our education team.
+We have more than 20 non-releasable birds of prey that are part of our education team as well as a non-releasable American White Pelican.
 We do not currently have any mammals as part of our education program.

 The number of birds depends on the format of the program (formal v. informal) and its duration.
 For formal programs, a good general rule of thumb is 15-20 minutes per bird.